XeneAs974/DuckPond/README.md

 ## Execution

-Juste select this file "Duckoon" when you're start eclipse (or other IDE) then run the main file and enjoy.
+Just select this file "Duckoon" when you're start eclipse (or other IDE) then run the main file and enjoy.